mucolon/gemini-interface/readme.md

-# Gemini
+# gemini-interface

-A repo for python scripts that execute buy orders for crypto on Gemini
+A repo for python scripts that execute buy/sell orders for crypto on Gemini

 ## How to make this repo work for you